CoralCoralCoralCoral/documentation/sprints/sprint_3/backlog.md

 -  Make user stories for sprint 3
 -  Implement basic user interface
 -  Specify a bidirectional communication protocol between api server and simulation engine
--  Compile user stories and use cases for sprint 1 and sprint 2 under the respective sprint folders
 -  Define user actions
 -  Develop prototype
 -  Instrument simulation engine to collect all event data